Proverbs 25 – Hezekiah’s Collection of Solomon’s Proverbs

 iv.
 “The tongue wounds four people at one stroke.
 The person harms himself, the object of his attack, anyone who listens to his words, and the name of God.
 Flee from this deadly disease.”
 (Bridges)

 b.
-Like a bad took and a foot out of joint: These two proverbs are connected because the man who bears false witness is often also the unfaithful man in time of trouble.
+Like a bad tooth and a foot out of joint: These two proverbs are connected because the man who bears false witness is often also the unfaithful man in time of trouble.
 In one aspect he brings pain, in the other aspect he is a pain.
 The unfaithful man is useless and like a persistent, debilitating pain.

 Like one who takes away a garment in cold weather,